slatedocs/slate/source/includes/_endpoints.md

 ### Requests

 At this endpoint, you will need to complete all fields with user information and include a valid Ethereum address (must not be already used in Sila system and not a smart contract).
-The private key associated with the `crypto_entry.crypto_address` will be used to generate usersignature headers on some subsequent calls.
+The private key associated with the `crypto_entry.crypto_address` should be used to generate usersignature headers on some subsequent calls.

+In this version of the API, required KYC data includes:

+- Full legal name
+- U.S. Social Security Number (SSN)
+- Date of birth
+- A valid street address
+- An email address
+- A phone number

+Expect these requirements to change in upcoming versions!

 This endpoint's request body is the [entity_msg](#entity_msg) JSON object.